yatshunlee/qwop_RL/README.md

 4) Create another terminal to train the agent.
 You can train either on CPU or GPU environment.

 # Training Flowchart
 Our approach is through DQN and DDQN to train our agent to complete the 100m racing game.
 Following diagram illustrates the entire process of updating Q network for approximating the value function by DQN with Target Network as well as DDQN.
+They share the same updating approach except the way they calculate for TD target.

 ![image](https://user-images.githubusercontent.com/69416199/161551941-4612d814-ab15-4d43-97c1-3109cd0eca6a.png)